 Birthplace of the Buddha with sacred garden, Ashokan pillar, and monasteries

-What is the best time of year to visit attractions in Nepal?
+When is the best season to visit attractions in Nepal?

 October-November for clear mountain views and ideal trekking conditions; March-April for rhododendron blooms and good visibility.
 Avoid June-August monsoon for most activities.